lucylucy83/bedding/content/posts/plushbeds_certifications.md

 The Women's Choice Award is a symbol of excellence in customer experience.
 When you see the Women's Choice Award seal, you know that women in your community and across the nation have rated that business as a business they trust to give you the kind of respect, customer service, and quality you deserve.
 The [Reverie 5D Adjustable Base](https://www.plushbeds.com/Reverie-5D-adjustable-bed-foundation.html) and [Reverie 8Q Adjustable Base](https://www.plushbeds.com/Reverie-8Q-adjustable-bed-foundation.html) are both recipients of the Women's Choice Award.
 {{% /picture-block %}}

+*****

+TRY IT RISK FREE!
+Take the 100 night challenge!
+If you’re not happy, you’ll get a full refund.

+[Click here](bit.ly/organiclatexmattress) to try one of their mattresses, completely risk free.